Layer-Edge/docs-V2/docs/network/consensus/universal-validator-set.md

 3. **Earn Base Rewards**: By staking BTC and running a UVS node, you will receive base rewards as part of LayerEdge's validator reward mechanism.
 These rewards are distributed based on the economic security you provide through restaked BTC.

-## Boosting Rewards with $EDGE Staking
+## Boosting Rewards with $EDGEN Staking

-To unlock higher-tier rewards, UVS runners can stake $EDGE tokens in addition to their restaked BTC.
+To unlock higher-tier rewards, UVS runners can stake $EDGEN tokens in addition to their restaked BTC.
 This staking mechanism incentivizes validators to align more closely with LayerEdge's ecosystem and ensures better economic participation.

 ### Reward Tiers

 * **Base Tier**: Rewards for validators restaking BTC via Babylon
-* **Boosted Tier**: Additional rewards for validators who stake \$EDGE tokens.
-The more \$EDGE tokens staked, the higher the reward multiplier
+* **Boosted Tier**: Additional rewards for validators who stake \$EDGEN tokens.
+The more \$EDGEN tokens staked, the higher the reward multiplier

-### Key Benefits of \$EDGE Staking
+### Key Benefits of \$EDGEN Staking

-* **Higher Rewards**: Staking \$EDGE tokens significantly increases the reward potential for UVS runners
+* **Higher Rewards**: Staking \$EDGEN tokens significantly increases the reward potential for UVS runners
-* **Governance Rights**: Staked \$EDGE tokens provide governance rights, enabling validators to participate in LayerEdge's decision-making processes
+* **Governance Rights**: Staked \$EDGEN tokens provide governance rights, enabling validators to participate in LayerEdge's decision-making processes

 ## Reward Distribution Mechanism

 Rewards are distributed periodically and are calculated based on:

 1. **Restaked BTC**: The amount of BTC restaked via Babylon
-2. **\$EDGE Staked**: The total \$EDGE tokens staked by the validator
+2. **\$EDGEN Staked**: The total \$EDGEN tokens staked by the validator
 3. **Validation Activity**: The performance and uptime of the UVS node

 ### Reward Calculation

 * **Base Reward**: Proportional to the amount of BTC restaked
-* **Bonus Multiplier**: Based on the amount of $EDGE tokens staked
+* **Bonus Multiplier**: Based on the amount of $EDGEN tokens staked
 * **Performance Factor**: Rewards are adjusted based on the validator's contribution to proof validation

-> Example: A UVS runner with 1 BTC restaked via Babylon and 1,000 \$EDGE staked will earn significantly more rewards compared to a runner with only 1 BTC restaked and no \$EDGE staked.
+> Example: A UVS runner with 1 BTC restaked via Babylon and 1,000 \$EDGEN staked will earn significantly more rewards compared to a runner with only 1 BTC restaked and no \$EDGEN staked.

 ## Responsibilities of UVS Runners

 1. **Maintain Node Uptime**: Ensure your validator node operates consistently with minimal downtime.
 Performance penalties may apply for prolonged inactivity
 2. **Validate zk-Proofs**: Process proofs from various zk-protocols accurately and efficiently
-3. **Stake Maintenance**: Regularly monitor and manage your BTC and $EDGE stakes to maximize rewards
+3. **Stake Maintenance**: Regularly monitor and manage your BTC and $EDGEN stakes to maximize rewards

 ## Key Benefits of Being a UVS Runner

 1. **Earning Potential**: UVS runners earn competitive rewards for their contributions to the LayerEdge network.
-By staking both BTC and \$EDGE, validators can maximize their income
+By staking both BTC and \$EDGEN, validators can maximize their income
 2. **Economic Security Alignment**: Restaking BTC via Babylon ensures that UVS runners contribute directly to the economic security of the LayerEdge network
 3. **Modular Ecosystem Support**: UVS runners play a critical role in supporting zk-protocols and decentralized applications, contributing to a scalable and modular Bitcoin ecosystem
-4. **Governance Rights**: Validators staking \$EDGE tokens gain governance influence, allowing them to shape the future of the LayerEdge network
+4. **Governance Rights**: Validators staking \$EDGEN tokens gain governance influence, allowing them to shape the future of the LayerEdge network

 ## Join the UVS Network